dkandalov/dkandalov.github.io/_posts/2016-06-07-From-Groovy-to-Kotlin.markdown

 IntelliJ plugins are usually written in Java with a bit of xml configs and IntelliJ platform Java API.
 Activity Tracker is not like that at all.
 In the first place, it mostly ignores standard xml configuration and uses [LivePlugin](https://github.com/dkandalov/live-plugin) Groovy API instead.
-From plugin point of view this means that in addition to standard Java APIs it has to interface with LivePlugin Groovy API.
+From a plugin point of view this means that in addition to standard Java APIs it has to interface with LivePlugin Groovy API.
 Secondly, Activity Tracker was itself written in Groovy.

 Writing plugins in Groovy is not a common practice.
-At the time the main motivation for me was to use programming language more exciting than Java 6.
+At the time the main motivation for me was to use a programming language more exciting than Java 6.
 These days IntelliJ uses Java 8 and Kotlin is "officially approved" language for writing plugins.
 So migrating from Groovy to Kotlin was not only about having fun but also about moving to standard technology.

 #### No 'new' keyword
 Unlike Groovy (and probably most JVM languages) there is no ``new`` keyword in Kotlin.
-To create an instance of a class you can just use class name with constructor parameters.
+To create an instance of a class you can just use the class name with constructor parameters.

 Groovy:
 <groovy>